vroegop/Luminis/README.md

 by default in JavaScript.
 One of my next fixes would be to fix this encoding and preventing characters to be lost in translation.

+For the build pipeline, static code analysis with SonarCloud would be nice.
+Github scans the package.json in frontend projects for security issues.
+I am not sure if it scans the subfolders (like `frontend` we use now) but I would investigate on that if this were a real project.
+Also, a security scan for the backend dependencies would be nice.
+SonarCloud also has testreport capabilities which I would like to use to display test coverage.

+I have not tested all classes in this application because it is not very interesting to test the RestResource class for example, but I have tested the classes that contain business logic (the XML and CSV parsing classes and the actual analysis of records class).
+Also, I tested the service class (cspAnalyzerOrchestration) to show you I know how to mock and spy classes.

 ### Reference Documentation
 For further reference, please consider the following sections: